DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the Anomaly graph displaying?

-**_Its displaying when the metric selected start having an unspected behavior, in this case the cpu performance of the mysql database_**
+**_This graph is displaying when the metric selected start having an unspected behavior, in this case the cpu performance of the mysql database_**

 ## Monitoring Data